tgdwyer/tgdwyer.github.io/_chapters/lazyevaluation.md

 * Use your general purpose sequence generator to generate fibonacci numbers.

 ### Solutions
-[A live version](https://stackblitz.com/edit/typescript-45wfky?file=index.ts) of the solutions can be accessed.
+[A live version of the solutions can be accessed here](https://stackblitz.com/edit/typescript-45wfky?file=index.ts).
 However, let's walk through it.
 Consider the definition of a `LazySequence`

 ```typescript
 interface LazySequence<T> {